-- Additionally, if a puppy dies within 14 days of purchase of an illness that existed prior to sale or within one year of purchase of a hereditary or congenital condition, the buyer may obtain a refund up to the purchase price or receive a replacement dog.
+- Additionally, within 14 days of purchase, if a puppy dies of an illness that existed prior to sale, or within one year of purchase a puppy dies of a hereditary or congenital condition, the buyer may obtain a refund up to the purchase price or receive a replacement dog.
 This refund or replacement dog would be of little console to consumers, many of whom spend thousands of dollars caring for sick puppies and suffer the heartbreak of a new puppy passing away.

 It would burden shelters and rescues and hinder the adoption of homeless dogs and cats: This bill includes adoptions in its outdoor sales prohibition, which would inhibit the adoption of dogs from shelter and rescues, which often hold adoption events at outdoor venues.
 It also allows for previously arranged sales, which is a massive loophole that every outdoor seller would claim applied to them.